Scarzard/StormHowlers/README.md

 **Buildings and Entities**

-- Final version of buidlings and entities
+- Final version of buidlings and entities with fast loading and spawning
-- Fast load and spawn
 - Optimization of memory and time
 - Help with buildings AI